ampotos/dynStruct/README.md

 	}struct_array_0x14[2];
 }
 ```
-The recovery process can take several minutes if there are large block.
+The recovery process can take a few minutes if there are large blocks.
 ### Usage
 ```
 usage: dynStruct.py [-h] [-d DYNAMO_FILE] [-p PREVIOUS_FILE] [-o OUT_PICKLE]